PetrKorab/Arabica/README.md

 * Remove digits from the text
 * Remove the standard list(s) of stopwords
-* Remove an additional list of specific strings
+* Remove an additional list of stop words

 Arabica works with **texts** of languages based on the Latin alphabet, uses `cleantext` for punctuation cleaning, and enables stop words removal for languages in the `NLTK` corpus of stopwords.